great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage.md

 You can create or modify an <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> and this will build the Data Docs website.

-The following Python code will run and open your Data Docs:
+Run the the following Python code to build and open your Data Docs:

 ``` python name="tests/integration/docusaurus/reference/glossary/data_docs.py data_docs_site"
 ```